Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality

-At the beginning of NS cooling history, $T=T_0$ and the logarithmic correction is absent since $\ln(T_0/T) = 0$.
-As time goes on, $T$ is decreasing.
-During this process, the logarithmic correction is getting enhanced and ultimately becomes dominant at low temperatures.
-Therefore, the NFL corrections affect the thermal evolution throughout almost the entire life of a NS.
+At the beginning of NS cooling history, the internal temperature $T=T_0$ and the logarithmic correction is absent since $\ln(T_0/T) = 0$.
+As time goes on, $T$ continues to decrease.
+During this process, the logarithmic correction is getting enhanced.
+Therefore, the NFL corrections affect the thermal evolution throughout almost the entire life of an NS.
 Their influence should be incorporated into the theoretical calculations of the NS cooling rate.

-We use the publicly available $\textsf{NSCool}$ code package developed by Page \cite{Page16} to simulate the short-term cooling trajectory of Cas A NS.
-We insert the NFL-behavior corrected quantities \cite{Zhu24}, including $C^{\mathrm{NFL}}_{\mathrm{n}}(T)$ and $Q^\mathrm{NFL}_{\nu}(T)$, into the full general relativistic energy balance equation and the energy transport equation.
+We use the publicly available $\texttt{NSCool}$ code package developed by Page \citep{Page16} to simulate the short-term cooling trajectory of the Cas A NS.
+We insert the NFL-behavior corrected quantities \citep{Zhu25}, including $C^{\mathrm{NFL}}_{\mathrm{n}}(T)$ and $Q^\mathrm{NFL}_{\nu}(T)$, into the full general-relativistic energy balance equation and the energy transport equation \citep{Thorne77}.
 For instance, the heat balance equation is modified to become